christeredvartsen/php-bittorrent/README.markdown

 PHP_BitTorrent requires PHP 5.3.x.

 ## Installation
-No automatick installation is available at the moment.
+No automatic installation is available at the moment.
 PEAR packages will be available as soon as the project is more complete.

 ### Manual installation
 First, generate the Autoload.php file by running the [phpab](https://github.com/theseer/Autoload) target in the build.xml file: